BlissRoms/Documentation/build-blissrom/build-guide.md

 # Build BlissRom

-## Updated for Android 10 \(q\)

-### Introduction
+## Introduction

-This is the official guide to build BlissRoms for your device.
+This is the official guide to build BlissRom for your device.
 In this guide, we will only cover official devices with actual maintainers.
 We will not delve into porting devices.

 The golden rule to building is patience.
 If something breaks, wait for your maintainer to fix it, send a polite message to your maintainer, or better yet, try and fix it yourself.
 Then you can make a merge request and contribute!

 Let’s get started.

-### Preparation
+## Preparation

 To get started, you need a computer with Ubuntu 18.04 \(LTS\), at least 200GB space of HDD, and at least 8GB RAM.
 A decent CPU \(or CPUs if you have a server motherboard\) is recommended.
 Other distros can work but is not officially supported in this guide.